ddvjs/ddv-wangeditor/README.md

 // or use with component(ES6)
 import Vue from 'vue'
-import { ddvWangeditor } from 'vue-video-player'
+import { ddvWangeditor } from 'ddv-wangeditor'
 // use
 export default {
   components: {